mihailapuste/Resume/resume.md

 </tr>
 </table>

->Chosen by my group members, I served as the project manager for a semester long project on a team of 6 developers to create [MindSafe](https://www.youtube.com/watch?v=TXwzay5DQRA "Alzheimer’s progression tracking and management application"), a Alzheimer’s progression tracking and management application for iOS.
+>I served as the project manager for a semester long project on a team of 6 developers to create [MindSafe](https://www.youtube.com/watch?v=TXwzay5DQRA "Alzheimer’s progression tracking and management application"), a Alzheimer’s progression tracking and management application for iOS.

 * Led our semi-weekly development meetings, created and assigned sprint tasks to each group member and ensured all project documentation was in order
 * Spent over 120 hours developing our mobile application in Swift and managing our codebase